ervandew/eclim/doc/content/index.rst

 May 18, 2013
 -------------

-Eclim has been updated to suport the Android Developement Toolkit version 22.0.0, scala is now supported for both Juno and Indigo, and there are a few other improvements and many bug fixes.
+Eclim has been updated to support the Android Development Toolkit version 22.0.0, scala is now supported for both Juno and Indigo, and there are a few other improvements and many bug fixes.